What is orange wine?

 The maceration process

-Prolonged maceration with the skins can also add tannins and structure similar to that of red wines, giving orange wine a more robust texture and sometimes some astringency.
-Orange wines can be made in a variety of wine regions around the world and are often associated with natural or biodynamic winemaking techniques, although they can also be produced more conventionally.
-They offer a unique sensory experience and have become increasingly popular among wine lovers looking for new taste discoveries.
+Extended maceration with the skins can also add tannins and structure similar to red wines, giving orange wine a more robust texture and sometimes a certain astringency.
+Orange wines can be made in various wine regions around the world and are often associated with natural or biodynamic winemaking techniques, although they can also be produced more conventionally.
+They offer a unique sensory experience and have become increasingly popular among wine lovers seeking new taste discoveries.

 When should you drink orange wine?

-Thanks to the tannins it contains, a bottle of orange wine can be enjoyed like a bottle of red wine during a traditional meal.
-Orange wine is not reserved only for aperitifs or seafood-based meals, for example.
-It will go wonderfully with Asian or oriental cuisine, but also with fish.
+Thanks to its tannins, a bottle of orange wine can be enjoyed like a bottle of red wine during a traditional meal.
+Orange wine isn't just for aperitifs or seafood-based meals, for example.
+It pairs wonderfully with Asian or Middle Eastern cuisine, as well as fish.

 Dare to try half-bottle wine!